gdchen94/AnomalyDetection/README.md

 ![Fig 1](https://github.com/gdchen94/AnomalyDetection/blob/master/figure/GraphADExample1.png)
 ![Fig 2](https://github.com/gdchen94/AnomalyDetection/blob/master/figure/VertexADExample1.png)

-From the plot, we observe that the input time series experiences both positive and negative anomalies.
+From the plot, we observe that the input time series experiences positive  anomalies at time points 5:6.

 To get started, the user is recommended to use the example.R file to get the results in the example.pdf